-"(a) Any person or entity who solicits, negotiates, or sells insurance or acts as a third party administrator in this State for an unauthorized insurer: (2) Shall be guilty of a Class 1 misdemeanor if the person or entity does not know that the insurer is an unauthorized insurer....
-(3) Shall be guilty of a Class H Felony if the person or entity knew or should have known that the insurer is an unauthorized insurer...."
+"(a) Any person or entity who solicits, negotiates, or sells insurance in this State for an unauthorized insurer: (2) Shall be guilty of a Class 1 misdemeanor if the person or entity does not know that the insurer is an unauthorized insurer...
+(3) Shall be guilty of a Class H Felony if the person or entity knew or should have known that the insurer is an unauthorized insurer..."